nettings/medianet/INSTALL.md

 ...
 ```

-> **sudo and SSH keys:**
+> **Note on sudo and SSH keys:**
+>
-After executing the sudo setup step, you may have to log
+> After executing the sudo setup step, if you are being asked for a sudo
+> password, you may have to log out, make sure your SSH agent provides the
-out and back in to be able to access sudo again so that you can run the
+> sudo key you configured earlier, and log back in, to be able to access
-remaining steps.
-Make sure the sudo key you have specified before is
+> sudo again so that you can run the remaining steps.
+Make sure the sudo key
-available in your SSH key agent.
-If you're using PuTTY from Windows, you
+> you have specified before is available in your SSH key agent.
+>
-will need Pageant (the key agent) running, and enable "Allow agent
+> If you're using PuTTY from Windows, you will need Pageant (the key agent)
-forwarding" in your PuTTY configuration.
+> running, and enable "Allow agent forwarding" in your PuTTY configuration.

 1. Customization
    1. Log into the system as user *medianet* with the appropriate private
 key(s) that belong to the public key(s) you uploaded earlier.